Comparisons12 min read

 Pros Cons

-Most powerful feature set on the market Expensive — very expensive
+Most powerful feature set available Expensive — really expensive

 Unmatched AppExchange ecosystem High implementation complexity and cost

-Superior compliance for regulated industries Customer support requires additional spend
+Superior compliance for regulated industries Support requires additional spend

-Best-in-class forecasting and territory management Can be overkill for most enterprise use cases
+Best-in-class forecasting and territory management Often overkill for typical enterprise needs

-Einstein AI is the most mature CRM AI Long time-to-value
+Einstein AI is the most mature CRM AI Slow time-to-value

 Zoho CRM